dreamcatcher-tech/dev.to/blog-posts/anonymous-coding/anonymous-coding.md

 ---
 published: false
-title: "Threat models for hunted coders"
+title: "Threat modelling for hunted coders"
 cover_image: "https://raw.githubusercontent.com/dreamcatcher-tech/dev.to/master/blog-posts/anonymous-coding/assets/dragon.jpg"
-description: "Description of the article"
+description: "How to model threats facing coders who are hunted for the code they write, and how to avoid some of those threats to varying degrees with a recommended procedure"
 tags: infosec, privacy, tor, blockchain
 series:
 canonical_url: